Prahlada: Literature

 In Book 7 of the Bhagavata Purana, Prahlada describes bhakti as the only way to please God.

 Later life

 Conquest of the three worlds

-Prahlada became the mighty King of the Asuras and Asuris.
-Prahlada was even more powerful than his father, Hiranyakashipu, who was killed by Vishnu as Narasimha, Because of his steadfast devotion to Vishnu as well as the teachings of Shukra, He enjoyed the love and respect of his subjects.
+As the king of the asuras and asuris, Prahlada was even more powerful than his father Hiranyakashipu, because of his steadfast devotion to Vishnu, as well as the teachings of Shukra.
+He also enjoyed the love and respect of his subjects.
 Without lifting a single weapon and by virtue of his good behaviour, Prahlada conquered the three worlds easily, and Indra ran away from Svarga.
-In the disguise of a brahmin, Indra sought an audience with the asura and asked him to teach him him his "Shila" or good conduct and character as a boon.
-Pleased with this pupil, he offered him a boon, and Indra sought the king's virtue and hence robbed Prahlada of his dharma as well.
+In the disguise of a brahmin, Indra sought an audience with Prahlada and asked him to teach him his shila (good conduct and character) as a boon.
+Pleased with this, Prahalada offered Indra this boon but this meant that Prahlada was then robbed of his dharma.

 Duel against Nara-Narayana

 Prahlada once commanded the asuras to accompany him to the holy tirtha of Naimiṣa, where he hoped to see a vision of Vishnu.
 They went hunting along the banks of the Sarasvati River.
 Prahlada observed two ascetics with matted hair, bearing the bows of Sharanga and Ajagava.
 The asura king asked them why they held weapons while performing a penance, and the two ascetics responded that all those who held power were righteous in their conduct.
 One of the rishis assured the king that none of the three worlds could conquer them in a duel.
 Prahlada rose to the challenge.
 Nara fired arrows at the king with his Ajagava, but the latter was able to defeat him with his own gold-plated arrows.
 Prahlada employed the divine Brahmastra against Nara's Narayanastra.
 Seeing them neutralised in a mid-air collision, Prahlada wielded his mace against Narayana.
 His mace broke, and Prahlada found himself growing helpless and sought Vishnu's assistance.
 Vishnu told his devotee that the Nara-Narayana brothers were invincible as they were the sons of Yama and could only be conquered in devotion rather than combat.
 The king left the regency to Andhaka and erected an ashrama to propitiate Nara-Narayana and apologise for his folly.